rubenxrodriguez/BSAN6070_TW07/README.md

 # PCA and XGBoost Model Evaluation on Breast Cancer Dataset

 ## Overview
 This project demonstrates the application of Principal Component Analysis (PCA) for dimensionality reduction and the use of XGBoost for classification on the Breast Cancer dataset from `sklearn.datasets`.
 It also evaluates feature importance using SHAP and Gain metrics and tests model stability by introducing noise and shuffling data.
+The motivation behind using PCA to improve the accuracy and stability of XGBoost models comes from the research article : https://medium.com/georgian-impact-blog/on-the-trustworthiness-of-tree-ensemble-methods-ce62df5d1482

 ## Dependencies
 Ensure you have the following Python libraries installed before running the script: